1jour1vin

 Rhône

-Grape varieties
+Grape Varieties

 93% Syrah, 7% Viognier

-7 exceptional vineyards: Le Clos "Côte Blonde," La Garde "Côte Blonde," La Grande Plantée "Côte Blonde," La Pommière "Côte Brune," Le Pavillon Rouge "Côte Brune," Le Moulin "Côte Brune," and La Viria "Côte Brune"—vineyards first planted in the 16th century
+7 exceptional terroirs: Le Clos "Côte Blonde," La Garde "Côte Blonde," La Grande Plantée "Côte Blonde," La Pommière "Côte Brune," Le Pavillon Rouge "Côte Brune," Le Moulin "Côte Brune," and La Viria "Côte Brune"—vineyards first planted in the 16th century

 Viticulture